johnsonchmatc/madisoncollege_php_webdevelopment/Units/week03/week3.md

 ---
 #NULL
-- Means 'no vlaue', not even an empty string '' or 0 is type NULL
+- Means 'no value', not even an empty string '' or 0 is type NULL

 ---
 #What is a Resource data type